prusse-martin/libwebp-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `libwebp` can be installed with:
+Once the `conda-forge` channel has been enabled, `libwebp, libwebp-base` can be installed with:

 ```
-conda install libwebp
+conda install libwebp libwebp-base
 ```

 It is possible to list all of the versions of `libwebp` available on your platform with: